Holidays

 5 Ways to Maximize Revenue Between Thanksgiving and New Year's Day

 Reign, a Canadian brasserie, promotes holiday catering packages on its website and uses pop-up alerts to notify visitors about its “Early Bird Promo.”
-If diners place a catering order before December 1st and use the promo code EARLYBIRD25 at checkout, they receive $25 off their bill.
+If diners place a catering order before December 1st and use the promo code EARLYBIRD25 at checkout, they receive $25 off their order.

-After defining the discount type, the next step is for restaurants to set the preferred conditions of the discount.
-For instance, if a restaurant wants its promo codes to incentivize large orders like catering, it might set a minimum order total (e.g., $50 off when you spend $200 or more).
-Here are a few other limitations restaurants can set:
+After defining the discount type, the next step is for you to set the preferred conditions of the discount.
+For instance, if you want your promo code to incentivize large orders like catering, set a minimum order total (e.g., $50 off when you spend $200 or more).

 Limit number of times promo code can be used: This disables the code after a set number of redemptions, whether it’s only once or multiple times.

-Limit discount to one item per order: Restricts any promotion discount to only one item per order.
+Limit discount to one item per order: Restricts any promotion discount to one item per order.
 For example, if a diner orders three burgers and uses a promo of $5 off a burger item, only one of those burgers will receive the $5 off.

-2. Use Guest Data to Optimize Marketing
+2. Use Diner Data to Optimize Marketing

-Guest data comes in the form of contact information (names, phone numbers, email addresses, etc.) but also vital details like order history and frequency.
+Diner data comes in the form of contact information (names, phone numbers, email addresses, etc.) but also vital details like order history and frequency.
 Order details allow restaurants to build rich, strategic segments out of their customers, while contact information allows them to reach those segments with marketing outreach.

-Similarly, restaurants can create one segment of customers who purchased gift cards last year and another segment of customers who didn’t.
-Knowing that the first segment already sees the value of gift cards, restaurants can send them an email promoting gift cards that doesn’t include a discount.
-The group that didn’t purchase gift cards last year can get a similar email that does include a discount, which encourages them to purchase for the first time.
-This allows the restaurant to maximize revenue from both segments, rather than sending a one-size-fits-all promotion to everyone.
+For example, you can create one segment of customers who purchased gift cards last holiday season and another segment of customers who didn’t.
+You know that the first segment already sees the value of gift cards, which informs the language you use with them and means you might not need to include a discount.
+The group that didn’t purchase gift cards last year can receive a similar email that does include a discount to encourage them to purchase for the first time.

 Automated marketing campaigns send emails to diners on an ongoing basis without any staff upkeep.
-With BentoBox, this feature is simple to turn on through the backend of a restaurant’s website.
-Once turned on, diners automatically receive a series of marketing emails at intervals set by the restaurant (seven days after order, 30 days after order, 60 days after order, etc.).
-Restaurants only need to set the intervals once, though they can analyze performance and update the types of emails they send as they see fit.
+This feature in the BentoBox Marketing & Commerce Platform is simple to turn on through the backend of your restaurant’s website.
+Once activated, diners automatically receive a series of marketing emails at intervals set by the restaurant (seven days after order, 30 days after order, 60 days after order, etc.)

-Restaurants can also tailor automated emails to their brand with logos, images and personalized messaging for a more natural and engaging experience.
 Here are some examples of the types of automated emails restaurants can send:

 Welcome Email.
-This campaign sends a personal thank you message from the restaurant's owner, chef or another staff member and can include unique features like a headshot at the bottom and personalized language that fits the restaurant’s brand.
+This campaign sends a personal thank you message from the restaurant's owner, chef, or another staff member and can include unique features like a headshot at the bottom and personalized language that fits the restaurant’s brand.
 Call-to-action (CTA) buttons drive diners to take a preferred action (e.g., “Follow Us on Instagram!”).

 7-Day Promo Email.
 This campaign sends an email one week after a diner’s first purchase, thanking them for ordering directly and offering a promo to order again (e.g., $5 off, 10% off or free delivery).
 Sending an email on the same day of the week as their first order increases the likelihood of them placing another order.